 Here is my full canvas before I started.
-I tried not to think about how many diamonds it was going lay in place to complete the artwork.
+I tried not to think about how many diamonds it was going to lay in place to complete the artwork.

 Before you begin, you may want to decide on your strategy.
-Do you want to go by color, by section or by rows?
+Do you want to go by color, by section, or by rows?

 I decided to go by color but would always start in the left-hand corner and rotate around the canvas in a clockwise direction.
 This strategy worked really well for me!